rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

 ---
-title: Quick Start Guides
-short title: Quick Start Index
+title: Rancher Deployment Quick Start Guides short title: Use this section to jump start your Rancher deployment and testing.
+It contains instructions for a simple Rancher setup and some common use cases.
 weight: 25
 ---
 >**Note:** The intent of these guides is to quickly launch a sandbox that you can use to evaluate Rancher.
 These guides are not intended for production environments.
 For comprehensive setup instructions, see [Installation]({{< baseurl >}}/rancher/v2.x/en/installation/).